royalterra/apache2tune/README.md

 MaxSpareServers should be around 69

 Of course this script will calculate accordig to your server performance .
+With a veriables like that I setup MaxRequestsPerChild 1500

+All depends of yoru Server CPU Ram and performance but now you can get a numbers for play around